nathanlc/dont-be-strangers/README.md

 (This is just an excuse to learn zig.)

 ## TODO
+- Periodically clean up token cache?
+Or find a way to keep it tidy.
+- Refresh token when need be.
+- Add reminders.
+- Define "authenticated" endpoints (to share authentication logic).
 - Tracy figure out callstack empty.
 No symbols, related to dsymutil macos issue?
 - Tracy Flame graph?
 - Pass server config as options.